ming-tsai/EmpiresPuzzlesAPI/README.md

 # Empires Puzzle API
-This is a empires puzzles mobile game api for get game information.
+This is a empires puzzles game api for get some information of game, using technology dotnet core and heroku for deploy the api.

 Empires & Puzzles: RPG Quest.
 Empires & Puzzles is a completely new take on RPG games, combining match-3 battles and building a mighty stronghold - topped with thrilling PVP duels.